MoatazBadawy/Mawaqeet-Todo_and_Habits/README.md

 This project is use modularizing by feature.
 Every feature has it is one (data - domain - UI)

       + App <- The main module
+      + common/
+          + data <- The common database(Room) between the features
       + habits/
-          * data <- implements the repository interface defined in the domain layer
+          + data <- implements the repository interface defined in the domain layer
             - local
             - repositories
-          * domain <- contains UseCases that encapsulate the business logic.
+          + domain <- contains UseCases that encapsulate the business logic.
             - entities
             - repository
             - usecases
-          * UI <- uses MVVM with ViewModels exposing StateFlow that the UI consumes.
+          + UI <- uses MVVM with ViewModels exposing StateFlow that the UI consumes.
               - view
               - viewmodel
       + to-do <- Have the same things as habits module